mongodb/docs/source/includes/fact-sharded-cluster-components.rst

   sharded cluster.

 - :ref:`config servers <sharding-config-server>`: Config
   servers store metadata and configuration settings for the cluster.
-As of MongoDB 3.4, config servers must be deployed as a replica set (CSRS).
+Config servers must be deployed as a replica set (CSRS).